 The Chester River Field Research Station was established in 1999 with the initiation of an academic study to restore a native grassland landscape habitat on 228 acres of what had previously been row crop farmland, and an avian migration banding station on Chino Farms, Queen Anne’s County, Maryland.
 Recently merged with the Center for Environment & Society at Washington College, CRFRS continues its research while providing educational opportunities for both the public and up-and-coming biologists.

-Located in the Custom House along the Chester River, the Public Archaeology Lab provides space for students and community volunteers to research historic materials and process artifacts recovered from the Eastern Shore region.
+The Public Archaeology Lab provides space for students and community volunteers to research historic materials and process artifacts recovered from the Eastern Shore region.
 Interpretive displays and collections are placed throughout the laboratory.
-The College maintains a growing database of the region’s historical resources in its GIS Lab (located on the main campus), which supports analysis of spatial data for archaeology and environmental studies.
+The College maintains a growing database of the region’s historical resources in its GIS Lab, which supports analysis of spatial data for archaeology and environmental studies.

 What is GIS?
 GIS stands for Geographic Information Systems.
 GIS is a computerized mapping system that stores, displays and analyzes any type of data that has a geographic location.
 The GIS Lab at Washington College is dedicated to increasing the visibility of GIS and helping others understand the interdisciplinary applications of this valuable technology.

 The Center offers various internships in the spring, summer, and fall.
-Unique opportunities range from working at the Chester River Field Research Station, the Chester River Watershed Observatory, and Eastern Neck Wildlife Refuge.
-In addition the Center offers contacts and links to external internship opportunities to help streamline your internship search.
+Unique opportunities range from working at the Chester River Field Research Station and the Chester River Watershed Observatory.
+In addition, the Center offers contacts and links to external internship opportunities to help streamline your internship search.